app()

 Full example

-import { app } from '@place/component'
+import { app } from '@place-ts/component/server'

-import { pathRouter, RouterCap } from '@place/routing'
+import { pathRouter, RouterCap } from '@place-ts/routing'

 import { rootLayout } from './layouts/root.layout'